 Short Loading Times:

 More than a third of all online shoppers will leave a website if it takes more than three to four seconds to load.
-Having this information in mind is crucial when developing your website and it doesn’t matter if your page looks good or your services are superior to that offered by the competition.
+Having this information in mind is crucial when developing your E-Commerce site and it doesn’t matter if your page looks good or your services are superior to that offered by the competition.
 If it’s slow, people just won’t use it.
 This can be avoided by implementing a design which loads its resources quickly.
 Find a good hosting solution as they’ve become faster and more secure over the years.
 Couple that with compressing large image files and implementing content delivery network and you’ll have no problems with your sites load times.

 Promoting Related Products: